-Last week we drew out some lessons from the form of Psalm 23—the fact that at verse 4 it shifts from talking about God as "he" to talking to God as "you."
-Then we looked at the phrase, "I shall not want," and thought about what it is that God will not let his people lack: nothing that would be good for them.
-Then we looked at the phrase, "He restores my soul," and thought together how God refreshes us by his Word of promise and works of creation.
+Last week we drew out some lessons from the form of Psalm 23 — the fact that at verse 4, the psalm shifts from talking about God as “he” to talking to God as “you.”
+Then we looked at the phrase, “I shall not want,” and thought about what it is that God will not let his people lack: nothing that would be good for them.
+Then we looked at the phrase, “He restores my soul,” and thought together how God refreshes us by his word of promise and works of creation.
 One of the things I stressed was how personal the psalm is: David the individual in fellowship with God.
-And so I tried to copy that form myself and simply talk about things I've learned and enjoyed in this psalm.
-That's what I want to continue with tonight.
+And so I tried to copy that form myself and simply talk about things I’ve learned and enjoyed in this psalm.
+That’s what I want to continue with tonight.

 In Paths of Righteousness

 In order to walk in paths of righteousness we must become new.
-Otherwise we may try to follow righteousness but will only become hollow formalists—people who try to go through the external motions of righteousness but lack the joy and love and peace that energize and guide the saints.
-The Word and the Spirit team up to transform the mind, and in that way God leads us in paths of righteousness.
-He gradually shapes our thinking and molds our emotions, so that when there is no explicit command in the Bible to guide us, we weigh all the considerations with the wisdom and the love of God and are drawn to the path of righteousness.
-So I have learned to do like David: meditate on God's word day and night and pray continually for the innerving work of the Holy Spirit in my heart and mind.
+Otherwise we may try to follow righteousness but will only become hollow formalists — people who try to go through the external motions of righteousness but lack the joy and love and peace that energize and guide the saints.
+The word and the Spirit team up to transform the mind, and in that way God leads us in paths of righteousness.
+He gradually shapes our thinking and molds our emotions, so that when there is no explicit command in the Bible to guide us, we weigh all the considerations with the wisdom and the love of God, and we are drawn to the path of righteousness.
+So I have learned to do like David: meditate on God’s word day and night and pray continually for the work of the Holy Spirit in my heart and mind.

 For His Name’s Sake